 The next meeting is Wed 24th February 4.30-6.30pm – connect into the network via Facebook or email chris [at] chrisgrady [dot] org

 I would be delighted to hear from anyone wishing to create a Producers’ Pool in their professional geographic or artform community, and especially to any network able to spread the word about meetings so that we can expand FREE membership and attendance at meetings.
 Predominantly the membership is of theatre producers, but many of us cross many artforms.
 Producers’ Pool is open to anyone who self-identifies as a producer of other people’s work in whatever medium.

 We now have a Producers’Pool (SW) representing creative producers across the South West of England.
 For more information when the January meeting dates is set, join the closed Facebook group or email Chris Grady

 Producers’Pool (Scotland) was launched Nov 2020 to encompass creative producers, festival and venue managers and curators across all artforms where there is a live audience from traditional music, through theatre, to exhibitions.
-The first meeting in 2021 will be on Tue 19th January 6-8pm.
-Book Here This is part of a wider programme of initiatives in Scotland for CGO supported by Creative Scotland.
+The next meeting Tue 9th Feb 6-8pm Book Here This is part of a wider programme of initiatives in Scotland for CGO supported by Creative Scotland.